Alonso-del-Arte/testing-framework/CONTRIBUTING.md

-This project won't be open to Hacktoberfest 2023, might be open to Hacktoberfest 2024.
+This project won't be open to Hacktoberfest 2024, but it *might* be open to Hacktoberfest 2025.

 # Guidelines for Hacktoberfest 2024 Contributors